 The Green Heart of Italy

-Tobacco, cereals, olive trees, and vineyards are found throughout Umbria.
+Tobacco fields, grain fields, groves of olive trees, and vineyards are found throughout Umbria.
 You'll learn to spot the tobacco drying structures, now often converted into elegant and romantic lodging for tourists.

 Castiglione del Lago